NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Apply to the cameras the transform given by ``--initial-transform``.
     No iterations, GCP loading, or image matching takes place.

+--save-vwip
+    Save .vwip files (intermediate files for creating .match files).
+For ``parallel_bundle_adjust`` these will be saved in subdirectories, as they depend on the image pair.
+    Must start with an empty output directory for this to work.

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).